aardappel/lobster/docs/source/language_reference.md

     -   `class` / `struct` : a user defined data structure, see below.

-    -   `coroutine` : a special object that contains a suspended computation, see the section on coroutines below.

     -   `nil` : a special value of any reference type above, that indicates the absence of a legal value. `nil` is only allowed if the type is "nilable", for more on that see the document on type checking,